 - 1.5 “Distinct from other Aboriginal peoples” means distinct for cultural and nationhood purposes.

-Once approved, the valid genealogical documentation materials provided by Métis citizens becomes part of the centralized Registry, located in Ottawa.
-Since 2010, applications have been processed electronically and paper files moved to secure off-site storage for safe keeping.
+Once approved, the valid genealogical documentation materials provided by Métis citizens become part of the centralized MNO Registry which is located at the MNO Head Office in Ottawa, Ontario.

 Updated: January 25, 2021